 Between these

 monumental façades, Königsplatz itself exuded tranquillity.
-The broad
+The square’s

-orderly geometry and pale stone façades seemed to breathe in rhythm with the
+orderly geometry and pale stone façades seemed to resonate with the

 city’s intellectual pulse, connecting art, history, and urban space in perfect